The Surprising Origin of 10 Madrid Neighborhood Names

 Smack in the center of Madrid, La Latina takes its name from Beatriz Galindo.
 She was a writer and humanist and was the tutor of Queen Isabel, the Catholic Queen, and her children.
 Because Galindo was so impressively skilled in speaking, writing, and teaching the Latin language, she earned the nickname, “La Latina.”

-While wandering around La Latina, pay close attention to the street and square names, as many are named after the merchants who stayed here while they sold their goods at the market.
-Plaza de la Paja (Straw Square), Plaza de los Carros (Carriage Square), and Plaza de la Cebada (Barley Square) are just a few examples.
+The neighborhood is a tangle of narrow, curving cobblestone streets, many of which spill out into little plazas.
+While wandering around La Latina, pay close attention to the street and square names.
+These got their names based on the merchants who stayed here while they sold their goods at the market.
+For example: Plaza de la Paja (Straw Square) and Plaza de la Cebada (Barley Square) are just two examples.

 People walking around El Rastro in Madrid.